As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 The Citi Custom Cash is the best gas card offering 5% off your top spending category.
 When used exclusively at gas stations, you will get 5% back on up to $500 of gas per billing cycle (dropping to 1% on gas spent over $500).
 Also, note this card can be used in several different ways, but this is the best to maximize fuel savings.

-Similarly, Discover card is offering 5% back at gas stations from April through June 2022 as part of their quarterly savings program.
+Similarly, Discover card typically offers 5% back at gas stations during one quarter of the year as part of their quarterly savings program.

-(The quarterly categories for the Discover and Chase Freedom Flex cards have a limit of $1,500 that is eligible for cashback for the quarter.)
+(The quarterly categories for the Discover and Chase Freedom Flex cards have a limit of $1,500 which is eligible for cashback for the quarter.
+This applies to any purchases at a gas station, not just fuel.)

 If you spend more than $500 per month at gas stations, it would be beneficial to have more than one Citi card (if you and a partner can both apply) or apply for both the Citi and Discover or Freedom Flex cards to give you more than $500 eligible for cashback.